top of page

 • Identifies where AI is — and is not — delivering value

-3.2 Pillar 2: Education & Training
+3.2 Education and Training

 AI capability is inseparable from workforce capability.

-• AI awareness across leadership, managers, and staff
+• AI awareness across leadership, managers and staff

-• confidence in using AI appropriately and responsibly
+• Confidence in using AI appropriately and responsibly

-• availability of structured education and guidance
+• Availability of structured education and guidance

-• reliance on informal or unsupported learning
+• Reliance on informal or unsupported learning

 Benefits: